healthonnet/hon-honcode-extension/README.md

  * Easily identify HONcode certified websites while browsing
  * Easily identify HONcode certified websites in the search results of major search engines (Google, Bing and Yahoo)
+ * Easily identify the number of cookies used by the current website's domain.
  * Search only among sites that are HONcode certified, so that you know the results lead to sites that are trustworthy.

 Contributing to HONcode Toolbar